QuentinRa/blog.quentinra.dev/.github/MARKDOWN_SYNTAX.md

 As you could guess

 * adding Text before/after is optional
-* you can replace "p" or "div" by another tag (span, p, div)
+* you can replace "p" or "div" with another tag (span, p, div)

 But, you should note